znikolovski/adobe-oauth-web-app-client/README.md

 ## Database

 The SQLite database (`oauth.db`) is automatically created in the root directory when the server starts.
-It contains a single table:
+It contains two tables:

+1. Refresh Tokens
 ```sql
 CREATE TABLE refresh_tokens (
     sub TEXT PRIMARY KEY,